rebelwarrior/numenera/setting/ninth-world.md

 If abhumans are the more familiar kind of monster in the Ninth World, the rest defy reason for most inhabitants.

 _Abhumans (p.
 13) can be used sort of like goblinoids in a fantasy setting.
 They are intelligent, use tactics, and tend to attack in groups._
-{:.mt-4.mb-3}
+{:.mt-4.mb-3.message}

 __The Wandering Walk:__
-There is a pilgrimage, that some say circles the whole continent, that some people are suddenly compelled to do.
-They call this the wandering walk, and the wanderers: pilgrims.
-Nobody knows why they do this, the whole wandering walk path has never been mapped and most just wander for few days or weeks.
+There is a pilgrimage that some people are suddenly compelled to do.
+The people of Steadfast call this pilgrimage: _the wandering walk_, and the wanderers: pilgrims.
+Nobody knows why they do this, the whole wandering walk path has never been fully mapped, and most wander for just a few days or weeks.
 The pilgrims develop a red mark on their hands, walk as if sleep-walking, are semi-conscious and don't eat or sleep or stop.
-They just shamble on until suddenly they stop and seemingly wake-up and the mark in their hand slowly fades away.
+They just shamble on until suddenly they stop and seemingly wake-up and the mark in their hand starts to slowly fade away.
 While the pilgrims remember walking, they don't remember why they felt compelled to do so.
 None of them do.
 Some even wander for years.
 Occasionally concerned friends or family members accompany them to keep them safe.
+Most abhumans will avoid pilgrims—clearly afraid of something, maybe of catching whatever makes them wander.

 ---